-Congratulations on your purchase of the AR680W 300N Wireless Router.
-The 300N Wireless Router provides wireless data rate of up to 300 Mbps when used with other AirLink101® 300N wireless products.
+Congratulations on your purchase of the AR670W 300N Wireless Router.
+The 300N Wireless Router is recommended to be used with AirLink101® 150N or 300N wireless products to provide the best performance.
 The high bandwidth combined with extended wireless coverage delivers fast and reliable connections for all of your networking applications.